 The calculation will be performed based on the state plan year.
+In order to find each hospital's MIUR for the state plan year, AHCCCS will calculate a MIUR separately for each hospital fiscal/CMS Report year that encompasses the relevant State Plan Year and then prorate the results from the two hospital fiscal/CMS Report years as described in the discussion above entitled "Data on a State Plan Year Basis".
 AHCCCS will perform this calculation twice.
-The first calculation will be performed using data for the state plan year two years prior to the year of the initial DSH payment.
-The second calculation will be performed using data for the state plan year of the initial DSH payment.
-The CMS 2552 form(s) to be used is/are the most recent available cost report(s) that encompass the relevant state plan years.
+The first calculation will be performed using the state plan year two years prior to the year of the initial DSH payment.
+The second calculation will encompass the state plan year of the initial DSH payment.
+The CMS 2552 form(s) to be used is/are the most recent available cost report(s) that encompass the relevant state plan year.